glucasroe/designer-hangout-tools/readme.md

 #Designer Hangout Tools:

 A list of tools shared in the resources_tools channel from the [UX Designer Hangout](http://www.designerhangout.co/).
-At some future point, I'm hoping to make this a more robust tool, but for now jus the text will have to do.
+At some future point, I'm hoping to make this a more robust tool, but for now it's a markdown document.
+Try to contain your excitement.

 ##Contributing to this list:
 There are a few ways to contribute to this list: